magwenelab/chronic_crypto_evolution/README.md

 Code to accompany Montoya et al. study of fungal genome evolution during chronic cryptococcus infection.

-## FungalPop_parameters
+## WeavePop_parameters
-This folder contains the config parameters and metadata files used to run the FungalPop pipeline.
+This folder contains the config parameters and metadata files used to run the WeavePop pipeline.

 ### Additional files
-The FungalPop pipeline was run with the following repeat database file (not included in this repository):
+The WeavePop pipeline was run with the following repeat database file (not included in this repository):
 - RepBase library fasta file - version 29.01

 ### Reference genomes
-The FungalPop pipeline was run with the following reference genomes (not included in this repository):
+The WeavePop pipeline was run with the following reference genomes (not included in this repository):
 * VNI - CP003820.1, version=2015-04-01
     - Genome assembly = FungiDB release 65 Cryptococcus neoformans var. grubii H99
         - GenBank = GCF_000149245.1